cdpadilla42/chrisdpadilla.com/_posts/acnm.md

 ![Home Screen](https://padilla-media.s3.amazonaws.com/blog/acnm/play.png)

-A massive labor of love, Animal Crossing: New Murder is web-based visual novel where you are investigating the details of the almost murder of a villager on the island.
-In classic Phoenix Wright style, you are helping clear the name of Ñen, the initial suspect who claims to be inocent.
-By chatting with the islanders and visiting a real New Horizons island on the nintendo switch as a companion to the web app, you'll uncover clues that will help reveal who-dun-it!
+A massive labor of love, Animal Crossing: New Murder is a web-based visual novel where you are investigating the details of the almost-murder of a villager on the island.
+In classic Phoenix Wright style, you are helping clear the name of Ñenn, the initial suspect who claims to be innocent.
+By chatting with the islanders and visiting a real New Horizons island on the Nintendo Switch as a companion to the web app, you'll uncover clues that will help reveal who-dun-it!
 There are even trials for you to put your knowledge to the test, presenting evidence, and objecting to suspicious testimonies!

-Jenn wrote the script, illustrated the characters, and handled all of the Animal Crossing customizations for the New Horizons island players are encouraged to visit on their own copy of New Horizons.
+Jenn wrote the script, illustrated the characters, and handled all of the Animal Crossing customizations for the New Horizons island that players are encouraged to visit on their own copy of New Horizons.
 Her story and characters are dramatic, hilariously funny, and are overflowing with charm and personality!

 ![Ankha looking frustrated](https://padilla-media.s3.amazonaws.com/blog/acnm/Ankha.png)

 My part was designing the application, developing the software, and creating a custom CMS to load in assets, story, and handling any story-related game logic.
+Also, I wrote some music for it!

 This was a blast to work on!
-I had the chance to hone my web development chops, pick up new skills, and collaborate on a massive project.
+I had the chance to hone my web development chops, take an app from ideation to release, and collaborate on a massive project.
 Read on for the story of how this came to be!

 # Application Features